Sejuti-Sarker-Tinny/Eight-Queens-problem-solution-using-Backtracking/README.md

 # Eight-Queens-problem-using-Backtracking
-Solution of Eight Queens problem using Backtracking in C++
+Eight Queens problem solution using Backtracking in the C++ Programming Language